How NOT To Cook Christmas Dinner

-This inflexibility and adherence to her own schedule was responsible for the culinary disaster I remember above all else: Christmas Tree (sometimes called "Broken Glass") Jell-o, similar to the photo at right.
+This inflexibility and adherence to her own schedule was responsible for the culinary disaster I remember above all else: Christmas Tree (sometimes called "Broken Glass") Jell-o, similar to the photo above.

 Very simple to make, actually.
 One pkg of red Jell-o and one of green, prepared separately in flat containers so that they'll be an inch or so thick.
 When set, cut into cubes, combine in a pretty bowl with whipped cream and voila!
 Making it in a mold as in the photo is a bit more complicated, but the effect is essentially the same.

 One year, she forgot to make the jellos early enough to set completely.
 At 11:55, she scooped both into a bowl anyway and stirred in the whipped cream.
 The result was similar to the photo above, but worse.